 You don’t need to be a mechanical genius to travel on a motorcycle.
 In fact, one of the most experienced and well-travelled motorcycle travellers I know doesn’t know how to change a tube, oil or even know where his spark plug is.

 However, there’s a lot to be said for learning the basics before you go.
 It means you can rely on yourself in tricky situations and, in this context, can save money.
 Spend time before you leave to learn the basics at least.
 That means changing tubes, tyres, oil, filters, cables and basic servicing.
 The best way to do that is to buy the Haynes manual and get to work on performing those tasks before you leave.

 If you’re not mechanically minded, then you could sign onto a motorcycle maintenance course at a local college.
 Or pay a local mechanic to teach you.
 Or, there are plenty of adventure bike schools that run maintenance and basic field repair courses.
 These classes are great because they’ll improve your confidence, you can work on your own bike or one of theirs and they’ll teach you the basics so you can get yourself out of a tricky situation.
-Sure, you’ll be spending money on those two, but it will save you money in the long run.
+Sure, you’ll be spending money on it, but it will save you money in the long run.
 Check out our best off road training schools in the UK page, as there are a few companies on there who provide this type of training.

 Find a good spare parts company in your home country and supply them with a copy of your Carnet de Passage.
 If you need to have something sent out to you, they can send this with it to avoid import taxes as it’ll prove your vehicle is a temporary import.
 That will save you money.
 Carry spares with you on the bike as well as they can often be more expensive and harder to find abroad.

 Petrol stations on motorways are usually more expensive than in tows.
 Exit the motorway when you need to fill up and search for a local station instead.